How to convert formula to text string in Excel?

 1. Select the formulas that you want to convert.

-2. Click Kutools > Content Convert > Convert Formula to Text, see screenshot:
+2. Click Kutools > Content > Convert Formula to Text, and your selected formulas have been converted to text strings at once, see screenshot:

 If you want to know more about this feature, please visit Convert Formula to Text.